howanghk/homebridge-ewelink/README.md

 Fork of https://github.com/howanghk/homebridge-ewelink, that include:

 1. Fix CH3 and CH4 entries for T1 C2 device.
+1. Correction of Sonoff API 503 error for large number of Sonoff devices.
 1. Fix spelling mistakes.

 # homebridge-ewelink-max